adeshrai6/adeshrai6/README.md

 # Adesh Rai

 ### Hi there 👋🏻
-I'm Adesh Rai, and I work in Software Development.
+I'm Adesh Rai, and I like to work in Software Development.
 I really enjoy learning and building Apps.

 ## Skills and Experience
 - ☕️ Java